awsdocs/aws-lambda-developer-guide/doc_source/java-package.md

 To create a deployment package, compile your function code and dependencies into a single \.zip file or Java Archive \(JAR\) file\.
 For Gradle, [use the `Zip` build type](#java-package-gradle)\.
 For Apache Maven, [use the Maven Shade plugin](#java-package-maven)\.

 **Note**
 To keep your deployment package size small, package your function's dependencies in layers\.
 Layers enable you to manage your dependencies independently, can be used by multiple functions, and can be shared with other accounts\.
-For more information, see [Lambda layers](configuration-layers.md)\.
+For more information, see [Creating and sharing Lambda layers](configuration-layers.md)\.

 You can upload your deployment package by using the Lambda console, the Lambda API, or AWS Serverless Application Model \(AWS SAM\)\.